-5. ENFORCEMENT OF THE RATES POLICY
+6. ENFORCEMENT OF THE RATES POLICY

-The Municipality's Property Rates Policy shall be enforced through the Credit Control and Debt Collection Policy and any further enforcement mechanisms stipulated in the Act and the Municipality's Property Rates Policy.
+The Municipality's Property Rates Policy is enforced through the Credit Control and Debt Collection Policy and any further enforcement mechanisms stipulated in the Act and the Municipality's Property Rates Policy.

-6. REPEAL OF BY-LAWS
+7. REPEAL OF BY-LAWS

-The Property Rates By-law promulgated in Provincial Gazette Extraordinary No. 7778 of 2 June 2017 is hereby repealed.
+The Property Rates By-law promulgated in Provincial Gazette No. 8115 of 28 June 2019 is hereby repealed.

-This By-law is called the Municipal Property Rates By-law, and takes effect on the date on which it is published.
+This By-law is called the Municipal Property Rates By-law, and takes effect on the date on which it is published in the Provincial Gazette.